THE APPLE JACKS: A Base Ball Club of La Crescent

 Elements of 1860s base ball:

-· The pitcher does not wind up; he throws underhanded, actually pitching (like horseshoes) to get the player to hit.
-“Hurler” was not used until 1906.
+· The pitcher throws underhanded and does not wind up; therefore, he actually pitches (like horseshoes) to get the player to hit.
+The term “Hurler” was not used until 1906.

 · The ball is 9-3/4 to 10 inches in circumference and stitched leather.

 · Bats are round and wood, mostly ash or maple.

 · No gloves are used – fielding gloves were not introduced until 1875.

 · Bases are often made of canvas and filled with sand.